pyOpenSci/pyopensci.github.io/_posts/2022-10-18-what-makes-a-python-package-healthy.md

 are designed to invite contributions that are useful to the maintainers (and that guide new potential contributors).

-# Infrastructure ??
-- gh checks are mostly infrastructure but don't check content
+In short, GitHub checks are excellent but mostly exterior infrastructure focused.
+They dont check content of those files and items.

+THIS COULD GO IN THE GITHUB AT THE TOP SECTION?
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">To this point - i think that an example of a healthy project behavior is that it explicitly states its technical and organizational goals and intentions</p>&mdash; Chris Holdgraf (@choldgraf) <a href="https://twitter.com/choldgraf/status/1577971815305060354?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+## This section should be around community...

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Governance was another aspect I was going to suggest.
+The “benevolent dictator for life” model is… risky</p>&mdash; Evan (he/him) (@darth_mall) <a href="https://twitter.com/darth_mall/status/1577741937544609793?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-## Test suits and Python versions
+### Test suits and Python versions

 Another topic that came up in the discussion was testing and test suites.
 Evan, who has been helping me improve our website navigation suggested looking at test suites